Michel Gill (President Walker) and Jayne Atkinson (Catherine Durant) are married in real-life.

 The first teaser trailer for season four premiered during the Republican Party debate in 2016, on CNN which featured a mock Presidential campaign advertisement.

-Netflix won the bidding war between the rest of the networks to produce the show because they committed to do two seasons directly.
+Netflix won a bidding war between television networks to produce the show because they committed to release two seasons directly.

 David Fincher offered the role of Claire Underwood directly to Robin Wright, with whom he had just worked on The Girl with the Dragon Tattoo (2011).
 He convinced her by promising she would have input in the creation of the character.

 In 2015, Missouri State Auditor Tom Schweich launched his campaign to become Missouri's Republican gubernatorial candidate with a speech exposing what he characterized as corruption among the state's Republican Party establishment.
 That establishment responded with a subtle and not-so-subtle smear campaign against Schweich; tactics included spreading the (incorrect) rumor that Schweich was Jewish and airing an advertisement in the style of "House of Cards," complete with narration by a southern-accented Kevin Spacey sound-alike that smeared Schweich's character, called him "a weak candidate for governor," and sneered that "he could be easily confused for the deputy sheriff of Mayberry."
 Not long after this smear campaign started, Schweich committed suicide by self-inflicted gunshot.
 After Schweich's suicide, his campaign's media director, Robert "Spence" Jackson, again denounced the corruption in the state Republican Party that he said was partly to blame for Schweich's death; about a month after that, Jackson also committed suicide.

 Robin Wright revealed on a recent interview (May 2016) that when she found out she was getting paid less than Kevin Spacey, she somewhat channelized her character of Claire and threatened the producers of going public with the salary injustice if they didn't fix it.